-- Enjoy your cricket and enjoy it safely. - Cricket indoors is different from normal under COVID-19 and different from outdoor cricket under COVID-19, but everything will be explained to you - just follow guidance from your coaching provider or club. - Check local restrictions under the Local COVID alert system that apply to travel from your home to the venue. - Individuals should undergo a personal symptom check prior to all activity and not take part if they demonstrate any COVID-19 symptoms. - You must scan the venue's NHS QR Code with the NHS COVID-19 app on arrival or provide contact details for NHS Test and Trace (this can be supplied when prebooking). - You should maintain 2 m social distancing at all times.
-Remember organised indoor cricket activity involving adults is subject to the 'Rule of 6'. - Players should minimise handling of the ball in all activity, by limiting contact as it makes its way back to the bowler and using small groups in training. - No sweat or saliva should be added to the ball at any time. - Limit the sharing of equipment where possible.
+- Enjoy your cricket and enjoy it safely. - Cricket indoors is different from normal under COVID-19 and different from outdoor cricket under COVID-19, but everything will be explained to you just follow guidance from your coaching provider or club. - Check local restrictions based on what tier your local area is in and any restrictions that apply to travel from your home to the venue.
+Remember, if you live in a Tier 1 area and travel to an area in a higher tier you should follow the rules for that area while you are there.
+If you live in a Tier 2 area, you must continue to follow Tier 2 rules when you travel to a Tier 1 area.
+If you live in a Tier 3 area, you should avoid travelling outside of your area other than where necessary, such as for work, education, youth services, to receive medical treatment, or because of caring responsibilities. - Individuals should undergo a personal symptom check prior to all activity and not take part if they demonstrate any COVID-19 symptoms. - You must scan the venue's NHS QR Code with the NHS COVID-19 app on arrival or provide contact details for NHS Test and Trace (this can be supplied when prebooking). - You should maintain 2 m social distancing at all times. - Players should minimise handling of the ball in all activity, by limiting contact as it makes its way back to the bowler and using small groups in training. - No sweat or saliva should be added to the ball at any time. - Limit the sharing of equipment where possible.
 Where not possible, practice strict hand hygiene. - If you have any queries do not hesitate to contact your coaching provider or club.

 To support delivery of cricket indoors we have provided infographics, checklists for venue operators and coaching providers and clubs and a risk assessment template.
-All of these documents can be accessed in the ECB Resource Hub here
+All of these documents can be accessed in the ECB Resource Hub here.